 Flexibility for Part-Time Work

-EU Blue Card holders are allowed to engage in part-time work alongside their primary full-time employment.
-However, there are restrictions to ensure that part-time work does not interfere with their main job responsibilities.
-Typically, part-time work is limited to 20 hours per week, making it suitable for individuals who want to supplement their income or explore other professional interests.
+EU Blue Card holders are permitted to engage in part-time work in addition to their primary full-time employment.
+Restrictions apply to prevent interference with main job responsibilities.
+Typically, part-time side work is limited to up to 20 hours per week, making it ideal for supplementing income or pursuing other professional interests.

 Conditions for Part-Time Work

-While part-time employment is permitted, it must comply with German labor laws and immigration regulations.
-The primary employment associated with the EU Blue Card must remain the holder's main focus and meet all salary thresholds required by law.
-If part-time work affects the holder's ability to fulfill their primary job obligations or reduces their income below the required threshold, it could jeopardize their residence permit.
+Part-time employment must fully comply with German labor laws and immigration regulations.
+The primary employment tied to the EU Blue Card must remain the holder's main focus and continue to meet all legal salary thresholds.
+If part-time work impacts the ability to fulfill primary obligations or causes total income from the main job to drop below the required threshold, it risks jeopardizing the residence permit.

 Additional Employment with the EU Blue Card